 When providing remote learning, teachers are responsible for:

-- Teachers will set work for the children in their classes/Year group.
+- Teachers will set work on Google Classroom for the pupils in their classes/year group

 - Providing feedback on work: